canonical/lxd/specs/lxd-ssl-authentication.md

 certificate fringerprint will not match that in the config for this remote.

-This is a fatal error and so the client shouldn't attempt to recover from it.
-Instead it must print a message to the console saying that the server certificate changed and that this may either be due to the server having been reinstalled or because the communication is being intercepted.

-That message can also tell the user that if this is expected, they can resolve the situation by removing the remote and adding it again (the message should include the two commands required to achieve that in a copy/pastable manner).
+It is then up to the user to contact the server administrator to check if the certificate did in fact change.
+If it did, then the certificate can be replaced by the new one or the remote be removed altogether and re-added.

 ## Server trust relationship revoked